 I am an Irish photographer based in Dublin.
 Textile printing provide an outlet for my interest in photography and graphic design.
 And scarves are my current focus.

-Right now, I have my first ten scarves back from the printers and these are available on this site (see them all at the bottom of this page).
+Right now, I have my first ten scarves back from the printers and these are available on this site (follow this link to see all my scarves).
 Each scarf is being printed no more than 39 times and a numbered certificate will be received with each.

 More about me and my work